 Modular boilers only need about half the space as a traditional, bulky boiler, meaning that instead of one large unit, you could fit multiple smaller units that don’t have to be powered up all at once.
 They also no longer have space requirements of standard tube-pull and door-swing designs.

 2. Calculate Horsepower Requirements

 The majority of facilities have varying steam demands, yet employ fire-tube designs that run at maximum demand at all times.
 Would you buy a car that needs to run idle all night, or one that takes 90 minutes to warm up before you can drive it?
-Of course not, and the same concept should apply with your facility’s boilers.
+Of course not, and the same concept should apply to your facility’s boilers.

 The inclination is for engineers to design for the worst-case scenario, one in which every piece of equipment is at maximum load at the same moment.
-However, take a step back, and think about what you actually need during various times of day.
+However, take a step back, and think about what you actually need during various times of the day.